 For additional information please contact:

-School Accreditation Information: Accreditation and School Improvement Team at 402.471.
+School Accreditation Information: Office of Accountability, Accreditation, and Program Approval at 402.471.
 2444

 Welcome to the Nebraska Department of Education bullying prevention website.
 This site has been developed to serve as a resource for schools, parents and community members to address the issue of bullying in schools.